-The West Coast Chapter of the Society for the
+The West Coast Chapter of the Society for the History of Collecting

-History of Collecting invites you to the first lecture
+invites you to its online lecture

 The Howard University Art Gallery: Collecting the New Deal

 Prof. Betsy Fahlman